-3.56 The same view as above is experienced by Receptor J, users of Meriden Road.
+The same view as above is experienced by Receptor J, users of Meriden Road.
 The effect is described as Moderate adverse during construction and at completion and Minor adverse in the long term (described as temporary but meaning 40 years).
-Viewpoint 11 is also representative of Meriden Road although this is not noted.
+Viewpoint 11 and 8 are also representative of Meriden Road although this is not noted.
 It is referred to under Receptor G and given a Moderate level of effect, dropping to Moderate/Minor in the long term.
-The photomontage shows an eclipsed view, as when standing on the edge of Meriden Road, a full view of the site is available at close range.
-The magnitude of change from here would be high and the resulting effect Major/Moderate.
+The photomontage shows an eclipsed view, but when standing on the edge of Meriden Road, a full view of the site is available at close range.
+The magnitude of change from here would be high and a resulting effect of Major/Moderate.